naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 ### Converters for `ZonedDateTime`

-Spring provides `Converter` interface which can be implemented for this very purpose.
+Spring provides a `Converter` interface which can be implemented for this very purpose.
 To convert `Date` to `ZonedDateTime` object, write a converter like this:

 ```java
 package com.mflash.helper.converter;